cantino/grab_bag/README.markdown

 ## Classes

-* `GrabBag::Config` - a method configuration DSL that makes it easy to pass multiple blocks to a method
+* `GrabBag::Config` - a configuration DSL that makes it easy to pass multiple blocks to a method

 Instead of this: